Kirtar22/Litmus_Test/README_first.md

+# ThreatHunting for Linux aligned with MITRE's ATT&CK

 The objective of this project is to create a knowledgebase that helps in creating/improving detection capabilities of Linux threathunting for the blue teams.
 The attack vectors are aligned with MITRE’s ATT&CK framework.